 We met at Freund’s Farm in East Canaan, CT.
 If you’ve been reading here for a while, then you know that I’ve been on a few dairy farms over the years, including the Webster Family Farm, and every single time I go on one I learn something new.
 And that proved to be the case this time as well.

-That’s not all.
-One of the things about manure digesters, is that they create a loamy bi-product, it’s odorless and clean after the digestion process, but there isn’t a ton of use for it.
+But that’s not all.
+One of the things about manure digesters is that they create a loamy bi-product.
+It’s odorless and clean after the digestion process, but there isn’t a ton of use for it.
 So many farmers use it for bedding for the cows.
 The Freunds came up with an ingenious solution for it.
 They invented the Cow Pot!
 The Cow Pot is like those peat pots you can buy seedlings in, except they’re made from manure.
 The seedlings and the pot can be planted directly into the soil, and the pot decomposes into the soil in the span of a couple weeks.
 They actually decompose much better than the peat pots.
 And the pot also acts to feed the little seedling too!

 The farm also has a robotic milking machine that was really cool to watch.
 Every cow wears a fit bit (again I am not making this up!) and the robot can tell which cow is there at the milking station.
 These fitbits also help because the farmers can also monitor the cows activity very closely to make sure they are healthy, eating, sleeping and milking okay.
 And it helps with monitoring their cycles too.
 That’s another part of the 50% conception rate!